open-contracting/kingfisher-collect/docs/contributing/index.rst

    -  Raise a :class:`~kingfisher_scrapy.exceptions.AccessTokenError` exception in a request's callback, if the maximum number of attempts to retrieve an access token is reached
    -  Raise any other exception, to be caught by a `spider_error <https://docs.scrapy.org/en/latest/topics/signals.html#spider-error>`__ handler in an extension

--  An item pipeline can be used to clean, validate and filter items.
-It should only modify the item and/or:
+-  An item pipeline's responsibility is to clean, validate, filter, modify or substitute items.
+It should only:

-   -  Return the item
+   -  Return an item
    -  Raise a `DropItem <https://docs.scrapy.org/en/latest/topics/exceptions.html#scrapy.exceptions.DropItem>`__ exception, to stop the processing of the item
    -  Raise any other exception, to be caught by an `item_error <https://docs.scrapy.org/en/latest/topics/signals.html#item-error>`__ handler in an extension

--  An extension can be used to write files or send requests to external services like Kingfisher Process.
+-  An extension's responsibility is to write *outputs*: for example, writing files or sending requests to external services like Kingfisher Process.
 It should only:

    -  Connect signals, typically `item signals <https://docs.scrapy.org/en/latest/topics/signals.html#item-signals>`__ and `spider signals <https://docs.scrapy.org/en/latest/topics/signals.html#spider-signals>`__
    -  Raise a `NotConfigured <https://docs.scrapy.org/en/latest/topics/exceptions.html#notconfigured>`__ exception in its `from_crawler <https://docs.scrapy.org/en/latest/topics/extensions.html#writing-your-own-extension>`__ method, if a required `setting <https://docs.scrapy.org/en/latest/topics/settings.html>`__ isn't set